 Ask an expert: Tailor-made holidays in Myanmar

-If you have any questions regarding our Myanmar holidays in 2014 & 2015, our tailor-made specialists are happy to help.
+If you have any questions regarding our Myanmar holidays, our tailor-made specialists are happy to help.

 They have numerous years experience travelling in Asia, and can discuss the finer points with you – or, if you can’t find what you’re looking for, they can create a bespoke holiday itinerary especially especially for you.